doytsujin/docker-azul-jdk-8/README.md

 # Overview
 This project is a simple Docker image that provides the [Azul Systems JDK](http://www.azul.com/downloads/zulu/).
+It is based on the [Phusion Base Image](https://hub.docker.com/r/phusion/baseimage/) which, among other things, handles the PID 1 issue.

 # Prerequisites
 * a working [Docker](http://docker.io) engine